5-Star Medicare Advantage Plans & What Star Ratings Mean

 Top 5-star Medicare Advantage plans

-Medicare Advantage plans with 5 stars are top-tier plans that Medicare.gov considers "excellent."
+Medicare Advantage plans with 5 stars are top-tier plans Medicare.gov considers "excellent."

-It's not easy for a plan to earn this top-performance rank.
-For 2026, a 5-star rating was only given to about 3% of contracts for Medicare Advantage plans.
-A strong, but not perfect, ranking is much more common: 4- and 4.5-star plans account for a little more than 1 in 4 plans.
+It's not easy for a plan to get a 5-star ranking.
+For 2026, only about 3% of Medicare Advantage contracts got a 5-star rating.
+4- and 4.5-star plans are much more common, accounting for a little more than 1 in 4 plans.

 5-star plans have been less common over the last few years, falling from 16% of all plans in 2022 to just around 1% in 2025.
-However, 2026 has brought an uptick in the number of 5-star plans.
+However, 2026 has brought an uptick in the number of 5-star contracts, to 3%.
 In 2025, only seven Medicare Advantage contracts had 5-star ratings.
 In 2026, there are 18 contracts with 5-star plans.

 Most popular 5-star Medicare Advantage companies

-Anthem, Devoted Health and UnitedHealthcare are the biggest companies that have 5-star plans in 2026.
+Anthem, Devoted Health and UnitedHealthcare are the biggest companies offering 5-star plans in 2026.

-Several smaller companies also have 5-star rated plans, such as Alignment Health Plan, Leon Health Plans, and NHC Advantage.
+Several smaller companies also have 5-star rated plans, such as and

 Cost of 5-star plans in 2026